reactive-firewall/multicast/docs/Exception_Guide.md

 | `BrokenPipeError`              | 141       | Broken Pipe (SIGPIPE)            |
 | `SystemExit`                   | 143       | Terminated (SIGTERM)             |

-> [!NOTE]
-> The actual implementation of the mapping is a bit PLACEHOLDER.

 <!-- Implementation Details -->
 <details>
 <summary>Implementation</summary>